Ogbulelilly/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-prints the result of POWER divided by DIVIDE
+displays the result of BREATH to the power LOVE